 The museum is housed in the 130 year old historic Dr. J.H.
 Sherrod House circa 1885.

-A one room schoolhouse is re-created upstairs at the museum, reflecting the Early American period of the late 1890s to early 1900's, complete with an 1885 United States original territories
+A one room schoolhouse is re-created upstairs at the museum, reflecting the early American period along with a period Doctor’s office.

 To schedule a group tour, please call: (812) 653-1212 or email Robert F. Henderson, President: email@example.com